mrs-electronics-inc/mrs-sdk-qt/docs/src/content/docs/reference/mvp.md

 Customers will be able to find **in-depth documentation** about how to use the code provided in the SDK--something that is not currently available in any form--and

 The development team will also provide **timely technical support** for the SDK.
-If a customer finds an issue, they wll be able to [report it](#13-centralized-issue-tracking) and have full confidence that we will address it.
+If a customer finds an issue, they will be able to [report it](#13-centralized-issue-tracking) and have full confidence that we will address it.
 If the issue is simply a result of incorrect usage of some feature of the SDK, we will **add new documentation** explaining the proper usage; however, if there is a legitimate issue with the implementation, **fixes will be included in the next release**.

 ### 1.3 Centralized Issue Tracking